lightbend/paradox/docs/src/main/paradox/features/snippet-inclusion.md

 :   @@snip [build.gradle](../../resources/build.gradle) { #setup_example }

-By default, Paradox uses Prettify to highlight code and will try to detect the language of the snippet if it is not explicitly provided.
-In cases where a snippet should not be highlighted use:
+By default, Paradox uses Prettify to highlight code and will try to detect the language of the snippet using the file extension.
+In cases where a snippet should not be highlighted set `type=text` in the directive's attribute section:

 ```markdown
 @@snip [example.log](example.log) { #example-log type=text }